Skip to content

 python -m venv .venv

-pip install pandas matplotlib seaborn scikit-learn jupyter
+pip install polars altair scikit-learn jupyter vl-convert-python

 conda activate eda

-0.3 Project Directory Layout
+0.3 Project layout

 eda-assignment/